 Why?
 An engaged and inspired public contributes to the prosperity and vitality of a city.
-In a creative city everyone is encouraged to enjoy and participate in the arts regardless of age, background, affluence, knowledge and ability.
-Melbourne has a diverse community of artists who both reflect and are inspired by our city's unique mix of cultures.
+In a creative city everyone is able to enjoy and participate in the arts regardless of age, background, income, knowledge and access requirements.
+Melbourne has a diverse community of artists who reflect and are inspired by our city's unique mix of cultures.
 We want to encourage and support a wide range of arts experiences that can connect participants, audiences and communities.